 David P. Stewart

-Director, Global Law Scholars Program; Co-Director, Center on Transnational Business and the Law, Visiting Professor of Law
+Director, Global Law Scholars Program; Co-Director, Center on Transnational Business and the Law, Professor from Practice

 B.A., Princeton; M.A., J.D., Yale; LL.M., New York University